 CANTON The Norfolk woman accused of scamming a priest and his parish of $300,000 pleaded not guilty to additional grand larceny charges Wednesday.

 Appearing in St. Lawrence County Court, Bobbie Jo Zeller, 36, of 72 W. Main St., Apt.
-4, faced two counts of third-degree grand larceny, a class D felony.
+4, faced two counts of third-degree grand larceny.
 She is accused of swindling Gloria J. Dietze, Potsdam, out of more than $3,000 from August 2011 to September 2012, with stories of a sick son and problems paying her bills, Ms. Dietze told police in May.

-Ms. Zeller was already being held in St. Lawrence County jail on $300,000 cash or $600,000 bond on two counts of second-degree grand larceny, two counts of third-degree grand larceny and one count of first-degree scheme to defraud for allegedly.
+Zeller was already being held in the St. Lawrence County Correctional Facility on $300,000 cash or $600,000 bond on two counts of second-degree grand larceny, two counts of third-degree grand larceny and one count of first-degree scheme to defraud for allegedly.

 Judge Richards has reserved his decision and will issue a written decision at a later date.